Bellows Falls, Vermont

-Bellows Falls is an incorporated village located in the town of Rockingham in Windham County, Vermont, United States.
-The population was 2,747 at the 2020 census.
-Bellows Falls is home to the Green Mountain Railroad, a heritage railroad; the annual Roots on the River Festival; and the No Film Film Festival.
+Bellows Falls is one of two incorporated villages located in the town of Rockingham in Windham County, Vermont, United States.
+It is a 1.4 mi2 area bounded on the east by the Connecticut River, and as of the 2020 census, the population was 2,747.
+It is home to the Bellows Falls Petroglyph Site, the Green Mountain Railroad, including Bellows Falls station, and they host the annual Roots on the River Festival and the No Film Film Festival.